mermaidzhang/Job-Change-of-Data-Scientists/README.md

 The City Development Index is calculated according to the formula :[(Infrastructure index + Waste index + Education index + Health index +
 City Product index)/5](https://en.wikipedia.org/wiki/City_development_index)

-Since city development index has separate sub-indices for Infrastructure, Waste Management, Health, Education, and City Product, which which are also related to the population density in the city.
+Since city development index has separate sub-indices for Infrastructure, Waste Management, Health, Education, and City Product, which are also related to the population density in the city.
 Hence, we have binned into three categories:low density, medim density and high density.
 |Binned Category|Counts|Years of Experience|
 |--------------|--------------------------------------------------------------------|--------------------------------------------------------------------|
 |low density| 3430|<0.63|